Sreekee/Nvidia/README.md

 Welcome to the Deep Learning Teaching Kit Lab/solution repository.
 The kit and associated labs are produced jointly by NVIDIA and New York University (NYU).
 All material is available under the [Creative Commons Attribution-NonCommercial License](http://creativecommons.org/licenses/by-nc/4.0/).

 The labs are designed to be open-ended, multidisciplinary, one- to three-week programming and written assignments for students.
-Each lab contains a description, pointers to required sample code, and suggestions on how instructors can evaluate and have students submit solutions.
+Each lab contains a description, sample code, sample solutions and suggestions on how instructors can evaluate and have students submit solutions.

 ## System Requirements